-Testing the tick is important to identify its species and diseases it’s carrying.
-This information may aid in your diagnosis.
-It will also help researchers better understand tick habitats and patterns.
+Testing the tick is important to identify its species and diseases it may be carrying.
+This information can aid in your diagnosis.
+It will also help researchers learn more about tick habitats and patterns.
 Ask the lab to test the tick for Lyme disease and other tick-borne pathogens.
 Request that your lab test for Lyme disease and other tick-borne pathogens (co-infections).

 See list of tick testing labs.

 AS SOON AS YOU EXPERIENCE ANY SYMPTOMS, see a doctor.
-A symptom could be a reaction or rash at the bite site, fatigue, brain fog, or any flu-like symptom.
+A symptom could be a reaction at the bite site or other form of rash, fatigue, brain fog, or flu-like symptoms.
 Note: a bulls-eye rash serves as an official Lyme disease diagnosis per the CDC.
-At the first signs of symptoms, 21 days of antibiotic treatment doxycycline are recommended immediately.
+At the first signs of symptoms, 21 days of an antibiotic treatment (doxycycline or others) are recommended immediately.
 Early diagnosis and treatment are key!

 It’s important to note that while the bulls-eye rash is most associated with Lyme disease, many patients do not develop a rash or the appearance of the rash is not a bulls-eye.